Aryan-G4/Dexerity-Dash--FPGA-Project/README.md

 ## Introduction

-Welcome to the homepage of Dexterity Dash, a hand-eye coordination tool/game aiming to make training hand-eye coordination fun for those suffering from head trauma and brain injury.
+Welcome to the homepage of Dexterity Dash, a hand-eye coordination tool/game aiming to make training hand-eye coordination and reflexes fun for those suffering from head trauma and brain injury.
 This engineering project aims to develop a hand-eye coordination game using the DE1-SoC FPGA board, Verilog for coding, and ModelSim for testing.
 The game enhances users' hand-eye coordination by requiring them to press illuminated buttons in a specific sequence within a time limit to score points.

 ## Project Overview